lpcode808/TechFamilyFunFair/planningDocs/log.md

 - Optimized layout for smaller screens by removing non-essential UI elements

 These changes create a more streamlined user experience that focuses on the most important content while reducing cognitive load for users.
 The application now has a clearer information architecture with food vendors on the home page and merchandise in a dedicated section.

+## Git Repository Setup and File Organization (March 4)

+To improve version control and deployment capabilities, we've implemented the following changes:

+### Git Repository Configuration
+- Initialized a Git repository in the root directory (`/Users/justinlai/Coding/TechFamilyFunFair`)
+- Removed the nested Git repository in the `tech-family-fun-fair` directory to resolve conflicts
+- Added all project files to the main repository for unified version tracking
+- Created a commit with the simplified layout changes across components and pages

+### File Organization
+- Ensured consistent file structure between the repository and the application
+- Copied modified files from the nested directory to maintain all recent changes
+- Updated paths and references to maintain proper functionality
+- Organized files to support easier deployment and version control

+### Deployment Preparation
+- Updated the repository structure to support GitHub Pages deployment
+- Ensured all necessary files are tracked in the repository
+- Prepared for future deployments with a cleaner repository structure
+- Resolved conflicts between different versions of configuration files

+These changes establish a solid foundation for version control and deployment, making it easier to track changes, collaborate, and deploy updates to the application.
+The simplified repository structure will support more efficient workflows for future development.